 What is Sinker Electrical Discharge Machining?

 Sinker EDM is a subtractive manufacturing technology used to produce parts with extreme precision through spark erosion.
 Spark erosion refers to the process in which a tool, called an electrode, creates cavities in metal workpieces.
 Sinker EDM gets its name from the fact that the electrode sinks into the raw material.
 However, it is also possible to have machines that work horizontally or at any other angle.
 The electrode is slowly moved toward the workpiece until it almost makes contact.
 A high-voltage spark then occurs between the electrode and workpiece, which melts away the workpiece material closest to the electrode.
 It is specifically suited to machining blind cavities in conductive metals.
 The spark erosion process is sometimes referred to as “burning.”
-For more information, see our guide on the Types of Machining Processes.
+Below you can see a diagram of a sinker EDM machine and workpiece:

 A sinker EDM machine uses spark erosion to remove metal.
 This means that the machine uses an electrode, either copper or graphite, to create the contours of the part by burning away material from a workpiece submerged in dielectric fluid.
 The dielectric fluid behaves as an insulator until a sufficiently high voltage is reached.
 If there was no insulator, a short circuit would be created between the electrode and the part.
 The dielectric oil also works as a coolant to remove heat from the part to prevent excessive thermal expansion.
 The oil also cycles through a filter to remove metal particles as well as through a chiller to keep the oil below its flash point.